xpdustry/imperium/README.md

 ## Limitations

-- It will crash if you it as a local steam server.
+- This plugin is not designed to run as a steam server.
+It will crash if you try.